Voilett-Roze/asus/Compiling-from-source-using-a-Debian-based-Linux-Distribution.md

 **Note:** the following commands assume that you have downloaded the source code into `~/asuswrt-merlin/` as specified in the [Download the latest source code from GitHub](https://github.com/RMerl/asuswrt-merlin/wiki/Download-the-latest-source-code-from-GitHub) guide on this wiki.
 If this is not where you have downloaded the source code to, adjust the commands/paths as necessary for your own environment.

 Now we must append to our system's `PATH` environment variable so the build system can find the toolchain required for cross-compilation.
 First start by creating a symbolic link to make appending easier:
+(EDIT/UPDATE: You should add here arm toolchain as a symlink, and export it, too, that is, if you have an ARM router.)
 ```bash
 sudo ln -s ~/asuswrt-merlin/tools/brcm /opt/brcm
 ```